 It is usually necessary to make a complaint against the police force involved before a claim for failure to investigate a crime can be made – complaints have to be made within 12 months of the incident and therefore it is important to contact Duncan Lewis Action Against Public Authorities solicitors as soon as possible for advice on making an initial complaint and claiming compensation from the police.

-If the police’s response to the complaint is unsatisfactory, it is possible to appeal to the Independent Office of Police Conduct (formerly Independent Police Complaints Commission– and then, if necessary, to seek Judicial Review of the that decision. .
+If the police’s response to the complaint is unsatisfactory, it is possible to appeal to the Independent Office of Police Conduct (formerly Independent Police Complaints Commission) – and then, if necessary, to seek judicial review of that decision.

-The process can be lengthy and stressful and a Duncan Lewis Action Against Public Authorities Solicitor will offer clear advice on the procedures involved – as well as drafting the initial letter of complaint and subsequent correspondence, drafting details of any claim, and pursuing the claim on behalf of a client.
+The process can be lengthy and stressful and our solicitors will offer clear advice on the procedures involved – as well as drafting the initial letter of complaint and subsequent correspondence, drafting details of any claim, and pursuing the claim on behalf of a client.